RWTH-EBC/AixCaliBuHA/docs/source/index.rst

    - Add Goals from ebcpy
    - Add new tutorial for a better start with the framework.
 (See Issue 49)
    - Make changes based on new version 0.1.5 in ebcpy

+- **v0.1.5**
+   - Add new scripts in bin folder to ease the setup of the calibration for new users
+   - Add configuration files and save/load classes
+   - Issue 54: Skip failed simulations using two new kwargs in ModelicaCalibrator class
+   - Issue 53: Save final plots despite abortion of calibration process via STRG+C
+   - Issue 51: Refactor reference_start_time to fix_start_time
+   - Issue 23: Model Wrapper for MoCaTe files.

 Indices and tables
 ==================